 The term Cleaner Production (CP) refers to the same concepts of pollution reduction through in-process, in-plant and resource conservation, in contradiction to end-of-pipe treatment.
 In many cases, the adoption of CP can eliminate the need for (EoP) treatment.
 Egyptian Environmental Laws do not require water and energy conservation measures.
 These measures have been considered in this manual since resource depletion and hence conservation is a worldwide-recognized environmental issue that could be implemented in Egypt in the near future.
-Water conservation measures can lead to higher concentrations of the effluent streams.
-Both energy and water conservation measures will provide both financial and economic benefits.
+Water conservation measures can lead to higher concentrations of the effluent streams causing violation of Law 4 that takes into consideration the concentration of the pollutant rather than its load.
+Both energy and water conservation measures will provide both financial and economic benefits